He shot at 'everyone he saw': Atlanta spa workers recount horrors of shooting

 “Two of my three colleagues didn’t even scream before they died,” she said.
 “There were no cries.
 That means he shot them as soon as he saw them.”

-After what the survivors said felt like an eternity, the police arrived on the scene, banging on their doors.
+After what the survivors said felt like an eternity, the police arrived, banging on the doors.
 The survivors realized the suspect had locked both the front and back doors of the spa.

 Lee said it gave her “goosebumps” seeing how meticulous the suspect was.
 “We were already so terrified and didn’t understand why the police weren’t just coming in,” she said.